microsoft/ELL-PiDataCenter/PiDataCenter/readme.md

 ## Example Usage

-The [pitest](https://github.com/Microsoft/ELL/tree/master/tools/utilities/pitest)folder in the ELL repo shows how to create a fully automated test that uses this cluster service to get a free raspberry pi, then use SSH and SCP to copy bits over to that machine and run tests on it, get the results back, then unlock the machine.
+The [pitest](https://github.com/Microsoft/ELL/tree/master/tools/utilities/pitest) folder in the ELL repo shows how to create a fully automated test that uses this cluster service to get a free raspberry pi, then use SSH and SCP to copy bits over to that machine and run tests on it, get the results back, then unlock the machine.